SCawleyJr/hello-world/README.md

 # hello-world
-This is the tutorial for github
+This is the tutorial for Github